spudfkc/shibescraper/README.md

 shibescraper
 ============

+wow

-This is a collection of ridiculous doge things
+such doge things

+much programming

+wow

+such code